jscarfe-sbg/game-result-processor/README.md

 ### Installing Docker

-The app is packaged as a docker image, meaning we can run it in any envrionemnt that has docker installed.
+The app is packaged as a docker image, meaning we can run it in any environment that has docker installed.

 See https://docs.docker.com/get-docker/ to install for your operating system.